-There is a catch here.
-The processor punctuate interval is not aligned with the timestamp on the records received in the stream.
+There is a catch here: the processor punctuate interval is not aligned with the timestamp on the records received in the stream.

 There is quite a bit of luck involved to have them matching.
-This means the resulting value for each window interval will be emitted twice.
+This means that the resulting value for each window interval will be emitted twice.

 To reduce the number of emitted records you can extend the commit interval to be 120 seconds.
 This is a better solution: